turbot/steampipe-docs/docs/cloud/integrations/heidisql.md

 ## Getting started

-[HeidiSQL](https://www.heidisql.com/download.php) is a free to use program that runs only on a Windows desktop.
+[HeidiSQL](https://www.heidisql.com/download.php) is a program that runs on Windows.
 In this example we will create a Steampipe Cloud connection with HeidiSQL and query the top stories from Hacker News.

 To establish a new connection click on `New` at the bottom left, select PostgreSQL(TCP/IP) and enter the Steampipe Cloud connection details, check the `Use SSL` box under the SSL tab and click `Open`.